Azure/batch-shipyard/docs/96-troubleshooting-guide.md

 nodes that have entered this state.

-If the compute node fails to start properly, Batch Shipyard will automatically download the compute node's stdout.txt, stderr.txt and cascade.log files for the start task into the directory where you ran `shipyard`.
+If the compute node fails to start properly, Batch Shipyard will automatically download the compute node's `stdout.txt`, `stderr.txt` and `wd/cascade*.log` files for the start task into the directory where you ran `shipyard`.
 The files will be placed in `<pool name>/<node id>/startup/`.
 You can examine these files to see what the possible culprit for the issue is.
 If it appears to be transient, you can try to create the pool again.
 If it appears to be a Batch